andreax79/python-securid/README.rst

 python-securid is a Python library for generating RSA SecurID 128-bit compatible token codes.
 (Python port of `stoken <https://github.com/cernekee/stoken>`_).
+This project is not affiliated with or endorsed by RSA Security.

 Installation
 ------------